 A quick example of this can be found in Imagine Math, which promotes learning through lovable characters, songs, and stories.
 The characters are intentionally designed to be culturally inclusive and to inspire students to dream big.
 STEM-driven careers are highlighted throughout the narrative; Ruby wants to be an engineer when she grows up, Maya is a scientist in the making, Oliver likes to build robots, and Sophia is on her way to becoming a doctor.
 The narration fosters feelings of relatedness and inclusivity between students and Imagine Math’s friendly characters.

-Another example of our DEI practice can be found in Imagine Español, a K-5 Spanish Language Arts curriculum:
+Another example of diversity in our products can be found in Imagine Español, a K-5 Spanish Language Arts curriculum: